 This newsletter came out on April 24th of 2020.
+If you’re reading this and you aren’t a subscriber, you can sign up here.

 This week I wanted to share an awesome lecture video from 2011, where Super Evil Megacorp CEO Kristian Segerstråle is talking at the Summer of Startups event in Helsinki.
 Kristian and his co-founders had just recently sold Playfish to EA, and he’s sharing his top 5 lessons from being an entrepreneur in gaming for ten years.